Skin Health Program Course: WOUND MANAGEMENT

 - Discuss how to identify and mitigate the impact of pain on wound healing outcomes and patient suffering;

-- Identify situations where consultation with the ET nurse wound specialist is appropriate.
+- Identify situations where consultation with the Nurse Specialized in Wound, Ostomy and Continence is appropriate.

 Courses are offered twice per year; fall and winter.
-Check with the CAET Administrator at email@example.com for start dates.
+Check with the Wound, Ostomy & Continence Institute Administrator at email@example.com for start dates.

 - Online courses are approximately 8-10 weeks long

-- To put theory into practice upon the completion of this course, CAET has partnered with Bow Valley College in Calgary, Alberta, to offer optional hands-on skills labs.
+- To put theory into practice upon the completion of this course, NSWOCC has partnered with Bow Valley College in Calgary, Alberta, to offer optional hands-on skills labs.

 - These two-day optional skills labs will be offered on site at the Bow Valley College campus in Calgary, Alberta, Canada.